DiamondLightSource/discorpy/docs/source/usage/demo_01.rst

                               list_ver_data, height, width)

     .. figure:: figs/example_01/fig4.png
+        :name: fig_26
         :figwidth: 100 %
         :align: center
         :figclass: align-center

-      Figure 4.
         Plot of the distances of the dot-centroids from their fitted straight line against their distances from the axes origin. (a) For horizontal lines. (b) For vertical lines.

-- As shown in Fig. 4, the residual is more than 12 pixels which means that distortion is significant and needs to be corrected.
+- As shown in :numref:`fig_26`, the residual is more than 12 pixels which means that distortion is significant and needs to be corrected.
 The next step is to calculate the center of distortion (COD) and the coefficients of the backward mapping for :ref:`a radial distortion model <methods>`.